Emma Myers

-Emma Elizabeth Myers (born April 2, 2002) is an American actress, known for her role in the Netflix horror comedy series Wednesday (2022–present).
-Her other roles include in the series A Good Girl's Guide to Murder (2024–present), and in films, including Family Switch (2023) and A Minecraft Movie (2025), with the latter earning her a Kids' Choice Award.
+Emma Elizabeth Myers (born April 2, 2002) is an American actress.
+She is best known for her breakthrough role as Enid Sinclair in the Netflix series Wednesday (2022–present).
+She has since appeared in the television series A Good Girl's Guide to Murder (2024–present), and in films such as Family Switch (2023) and A Minecraft Movie (2025), with the latter earning her a Nickelodeon Kids' Choice Award.
+She was featured in the 2026 class of the Forbes 30 Under 30 list.